Warner suburb profile

 Warner property market performance

-Warner’s property market has shown robust growth over the past 12 months, with house values increasing by 11.9%, bringing the median house price to approximately $1.03 million.
-The unit market remains limited, with no significant change in median values and minimal sales activity.
+Warner's property market has shown robust growth over the past 12 months, with house values increasing by 15.7%.
+The current median house price stands at approximately $1.05 million.
+Notably, there is no data available for units, indicating a lack of unit sales activity in the area.

-Sales activity for houses has been strong, with 52 houses sold in the past 12 months.
-Houses are selling relatively quickly, with a median of 29 days on the market, indicating strong demand.
-The unit market, however, has seen very little movement, with only 3 units sold and no median days on market data available.
+Sales activity for houses has been strong, with 54 houses sold over the last 12 months.
+Houses are selling quickly, with a median of just 15 days on the market, reflecting high demand and a competitive market environment.

 5 year median price trend for houses and units